sfishy23/test-app/README.md

-## `Decisions`
+## `Technical Decisions`

 Decided to use FETCH API due to the small scope of the project.
-Other option was using Axios, but that would require more imports and for a small project like this I prefer to keep the scope small.
+Other option was using Axios, but that would require more imports and for a small project like this I prefer to avoid external libraries if possible.

 Decided not to spend any time on media queries or catering to different sizes and shapes of various devices for now.
 Outside of scope.
+App works on desktop sized screens.

+Due to time constraints and the fact that the project doesn't require much frontend filtering or sorting functions, decided not to add any unit tests.
+Also was not in scope.

+User feedback will be handled via a configurable modal.

 ## `Scripts`